ghc-proposals/ghc-proposals/proposals/0000-bracket-sensitive-layout.md

 ## Costs and Drawbacks

-There are two drawbacks worth considering:
+There are some (closely related) drawbacks worth considering:

-1. It makes the layout rule more complex.
-This is something Haskellers should definitely be concerned about.
-However, I believe that these close-bracket tokens are already obviously not the starts of new statements, and the meanings of the new programs accepted by this rule are abundantly clear, which substantially mitigates the cost.
+1. It makes the layout rule a little bit more complex.
+This is something Haskellers should be concerned about, lest it require more cognitive load for programmers to read and understand the structure of code.
+   However, I believe that these closing bracket tokens are already obviously not the starts of new statements, and the meanings of the new programs accepted by this rule are abundantly clear, which substantially mitigates the cost.
+(This is, however, a good reason not to adopt the alternative mentioned below.)
 2. Having more optional syntax means that GHC no longer enforces as much consistency in style.
+However, GHC already accepts plenty of terrible formatting.
+Realistically, no one can rely on GHC to maintain consistent style in Haskell code.
+There are other tools, such as linters and formatters, to do that job.
+GHC's role is to accept programs when their meaning is clear.
-The intent here isn't to fork the layout rule indefinitely.
-This change should only be accepted if the committee sees a real chance that it will be adopted in a future Haskell Report.
+3. There is a cost to having more language options, and two different syntax rules.
+This is an inherent cost in making any change.
+The intent here isn't to fork the layout rule in the long run.
+This change should only be accepted if the committee sees a real chance that it would be adopted universally in a future Haskell Report.

 The implementation and maintenance cost for GHC should not be significant.

 ## Alternatives

-The main alternative today, mentioned above, is to adopt new formatting conventions different from other languages, as Haskell programmers currently do.
+* The main alternative today, mentioned above, is to adopt new formatting conventions different from other languages, as Haskell programmers currently do.
 This is obviously possible, but they make the transition from other languages to Haskell more difficult.

+* Another alternative would be to adopt this proposal, but even further expand the list of tokens that do *not* start new statements in layout.
+Plenty of other tokens, such as `=`, `,`, `::`, `in`, and any infix operator, cannot appear at the start of any statement in any layout context.

+  This is a bad idea for two reasons.

+  1. Even if these tokens cannot start a statement, it is less obvious that this is so.
+This adds cognitive load when reading code.
-Another alternative would be to adopt this proposal, but even further expand the list of tokens that do *not* start new statements in layout.
-Instead of just close brackets, one could for instance add `=`, `,`, `::`, `in`, and any infix operator.
-I have not proposed to do so because it is less obvious which tokens are continuations of the previous statement, and it then becomes much harder to explain parsing rules.
-Indeed, *which* tokens may occur at the beginning of a layout statement may depend on other language extensions in effect.
-In the past, `deriving` was such a token, but now we have `-XStandaloneDeriving` and it much be removed from the list.
-To avoid these unhappy effects, I propose to limit ourselves to close-brackets, which are both the most important part of the problem, and the least problematic as a solution.
+  2. Which tokens may occur at the beginning of a layout statement may depend on other language extensions in effect, and change over time.
+In the past, `deriving` was such a token, but now we have `-XStandaloneDeriving` and it must be removed from the list.
+The consequence of this is that new syntax would potentially break code that doesn't even use it, by requiring changes to the layout rule.
+This is clearly unacceptable.

+  To avoid these unhappy effects, we should limit ourselves to close-brackets, which are both the most important part of the problem to solve, and the one that is most obviously not the start of a new layout statement.

 ## Unresolved Questions